 The DASH eating plan was originally developed to help treat or prevent high blood pressure (hypertension).
 But it may also lower the risk of other diseases, including diabetes.
 And it may have the additional benefit of helping you lose weight.

 People following the DASH plan are encouraged to reduce portion sizes and eat foods rich in blood pressure-lowering nutrients such as potassium, calcium, and magnesium.

 The DASH eating plan includes:

-The Mediterranean diet is inspired by traditional foods from the Mediterranean.
-This diet is rich in oleic acid, a fatty acid that occurs naturally in animal and vegetable-based fats and oils.
-Countries that are known for eating according to this diet pattern include Greece, Italy, and Morocco.
+This style of eating is inspired by traditional foods from the Mediterranean region.
+This meal plan is rich in oleic acid, a fatty acid that occurs naturally in animal- and vegetable-based fats and oils.
+Countries that are known for eating this way include Greece, Italy, and Morocco.

-A Mediterranean-type diet may be successful in lowering fasting glucose levels, reducing body weight, and reducing the risk of metabolic disorder, according to a
+Mediterranean-type food choices may be successful in lowering fasting glucose levels, reducing body weight, and reducing the risk of metabolic disorder, according to a

-- Protein: poultry, salmon and other fatty fish, eggs
+- Protein: poultry, salmon, other fatty fish, eggs

-- Plant-based foods: fruits, vegetables like artichokes and cucumbers, beans, nuts, seeds
+- Plant-based foods: fruits, vegetables such as artichokes and cucumbers, beans, nuts, seeds

 - Healthy fats: olive oil, nuts such as almonds

-The paleo diet centers on the belief that modern agriculture is to blame for chronic disease.
-Followers of the paleo diet eat only what our ancient ancestors would have been able to hunt and gather.
+The paleo diet centers on the belief that the processing of foods is to blame for chronic disease.
+Followers of the paleo diet eat only what they believe our ancient ancestors would have been able to hunt and gather.